wrogowski/CDP-wrogowski/readme.md

-Repo creadted for the sake of CDP course - git section.
+Repo created for the sake of CDP course - git section.